Loading...

 5. Check Disk Space on Hosts

-• Action: Run the command vdf -h via SSH on your hosts.
-Ensure the /tmp and /var partitions have at least 100MB of free space.
-If these are full (often due to runaway log files), the HA agent installation will fail silently.
+Look for the /tmp and /var mount points.
+Both must have at least 100 MB of free space.
+If these partitions are full (usually due to old log files), clean up unnecessary logs and retry the HA configuration.

 Ensure VMware VMs Security with Centralized Backup Solution

-i2Backup is such enterprise, centralized backup software that provides high-performance, agentless backup experience to ensure VMs are recoverable in a short time. i2Backup, developed by Information2 Software, comes with a user-friendly interface to manage all VM backups with plenty of features ensuring data security and backup compliance.
+i2Backup is such enterprise, centralized backup software that provides a high-performance, agentless backup experience to ensure VMs are recoverable in a short time. i2Backup, developed by Information2 Software, comes with a user-friendly interface to manage all VM backups with plenty of features ensuring data security and backup compliance.

 Key features of i2Backup: